The 'Dirty Shot'. Absinthe, tequila and chili powder.

 Telephone Numbers.
 Number the bottles behind the bar from zero to nine.
 Pour shots out according to your telephone number.
 Brave souls may add the area or city code.
 The suicidal may include the international access code.

-The "Scumbag", a Scottish cocktail that consists of two shots of Jagermeister, two shots of Scotch whisky, two shots of vodka, a dash of Buckfast and either chillies or garlic.
+The "Scumbag", a Scottish cocktail that consists of two shots of Jagermeister, two shots of Scotch whisky, two shots of vodka, a dash of Buckfast and either chilies or garlic.
 Go on.

 "Topshelf", in the UK.
 A shot of everything on the top shelf (i.e. all the spirits that are set up with Optics) into a pint glass.
 While the lethality of this mixture will vary from venue to venue depending on what they have set up this way, it is not recommended under any circumstances if you plan to maintain a cordial relationship with your liver.
 Some pubs and bars actively refuse to serve this to anyone dumb enough to order it.

 The "Red Death Party" - Where everyone in attendance brings a 13 oz bottle of their favorite booze, fill the largest receptacle you can find with everyone's contributions and top it off with red wine.
-No one leaves until everything's gone.
+No one leaves until everything's gone, and Darkness and Decay and the Red Death hold illimitable dominion over all.

 Pruno is made in American prisons, and basically consists of whatever a convict can get his hands on that will ferment, including ketchup, fruits, crumbled bread, anything, mixed together and allowed to ferment in a plastic bag, inside his cell's toilet (basically the only place he might get away with hiding it for an extended period.)